 Wind energy has emerged as a critical component of global sustainable energy strategies.
 Beyond large-scale offshore and onshore wind farms, the integration of wind energy into urban environments, small-scale generation systems, and building-integrated applications is gaining momentum.
 Wind engineering plays a pivotal role in enhancing the performance, safety, and environmental integration of these diverse systems.
-As nations pursue decarbonization and resilience, TC35 seeks to advance wind energy technologies across scales and contexts, supporting the broader transition to renewable energy.
+As nations pursue decarbonization and resilience, TC35 seeks to advance integrated renewable energy technologies, focusing on both wind energy and wind-sensitive solar photovoltaic (PV) systems across scales and contexts, supporting the broader transition to renewable energy.

 While offshore wind technology has seen rapid development, the broader field of wind energy — encompassing onshore systems, urban wind applications, distributed generation, and hybrid systems — presents vast opportunities for innovation and societal benefit.
-The synergy between wind engineering research, technological innovation, and multi-disciplinary collaboration is essential for overcoming technical, environmental, and socio-economic challenges.
-TC35 was established to address this comprehensive scope, promoting integrated approaches to wind energy utilization worldwide.
+The synergy between wind engineering research and structural vulnerability assessment for both wind turbines and solar PV arrays is essential for overcoming technical and environmental challenges.
+TC35 was established to promote integrated approaches to multi-source green energy utilization worldwide.

 TC35’s scope includes, but is not limited to: